<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=383903128744636&amp;ev=PageView&amp;noscript=1">

 Chain retailers construct the stations on their own sites, so they own the entire station.
 Their stations also usually fly their own brand flag.

-How Do They Price Their Fuel?
+How Do They Buy Their Fuel?

-On the street, they often feature the most competitive prices in the market, using fuel as a “loss leader” to get the customer into the store.
+On the street, they often feature the most competitive prices in the market, using fuel as a loss leader to get the customer into the store.

 Looking Ahead